find a Clinician/Physician

 This log will be kept with each laser unit.

-7. The laser will be placed on standby in an effort to avoid accidental discharging of the laser when the unit is not is use.
+7. The laser will be placed on standby in an effort to avoid accidental discharging of the laser when the unit is not in use.
 The laser shall be turned off when the laser is left unattended for a substantial period of time.

 8. The key to the laser is to be accessible only to persons trained in the use of laser and/or to the Laser Nurse Specialist or laser technician.
 The keys shall be kept in a secure location and are not to be stored in or on the equipment.